 Opportunity for adventure and spontaneity.
 Travel can open up so many doors and provide for so many adventures, both planned and spontaneous.
 If you’re in the mood to make a lasting memory, get out and see the world.
 Let life happen, both to you and around you, and just go with it.
 Who knows where it could lead?

 It can be affordable.
 Contrary to popular belief, you don’t have to be a millionaire or have a large trust fund in order to travel.
 Saving a little here and there can go a long way over time.
-Being a deal hunter and staying in hostels can pay off.
+Being a deal hunter and looking for alternative accommodation can pay off.
 And, if you choose destinations where the cost of living is low, a little can go a long way.
-For example, a month of your U.S. salary could easily last you two, three, maybe even four months in Southeast Asia.
-Basically, f you really have the desire to travel, then you can make it happen.
+For example, a month of your U.S. salary could easily last you two, three, maybe even four months in Southeast Asia or Central America.

 Escapism.
 Yes, travel allows you to escape.
 But sometimes escaping can take the form of running away.
 Whether it’s that bad breakup or loss of a job, sometimes you just want to leave it all behind and do something crazy, like move 10,000 miles away for a while.
 But if you truly run away and never look back (or never confront the initial problem that sent you fleeing), travel may do more harm than good.
 Escaping a bad situation is fine, but hiding behind the guise of travel in order to avoid dealing with that bad situation is not quite as advisable.
 Eventually, you have to face your demons.